 After earning a BA from the University of Saskatchewan and an MBA from the Haskayne School of Business, Melanie gained extensive experience in energy regulation and public sector management.
 Always an advocate for organizational effectiveness, she brings a passionate spirit and steady leadership to her work.

-David Hill has over 30 years of experience in conflict resolution and regulatory work through the full spectrum of technical and relational aspects of the upstream energy industry.
+David Hill has over 30 years of experience in conflict resolution and regulatory work through the full spectrum of technical and relational aspects of the upstream energy and pipeline industries.
 During his time with the Energy Resources Conservation Board (now the Alberta Energy Regulator), Dave held technical and management roles, and also led the Appropriate Dispute Resolution program.
-Dave provides regulatory advice, training, facilitation, mediation, negotiation, and conflict management services to a variety of clients including oil companies and landowners in Canada and the United States.
+Dave provides regulatory advice, training, facilitation, mediation, negotiation, and conflict management services to a variety of clients including oil companies, pipeline companies and landowners in Canada and the United States.
 With a decade of experience as an instructor in an adult learning environment, Dave understands how to connect and communicate with a plethora of personality types and learning styles.
 As a past director of the Alberta Arbitration and Mediation Society, he believes strongly in practical approaches for adult learning and application of classroom concepts.

 After studies in chemistry and metallurgy at the University of British Columbia and BCIT, he completed a certificate in conflict management and has been an instructor in SAIT’s Petroleum Engineering Certificate program.